Three weeks into production. Median latency 380ms. Error rate 0.3%. Token spend on budget. SLO review signed off. The team moved on.

 How do I handle non-determinism when scoring quality?

 Don't try to get consistent scores on individual requests — LLM non-determinism means individual scores will vary even for identical inputs.
-Track score distributions over time instead, and use statistical methods to detect when the distribution shifts.
+Track score distributions over time and use statistical methods to detect when the distribution shifts.
 A score of 4.1 today versus 4.0 yesterday is noise.
 A distribution that was centered at 4.2 last week and is now centered at 3.6 is a meaningful signal.
 Alert on distribution shift, not point-in-time variance.

 At what traffic volume does quality monitoring make sense?